micahstubbs/roomscale-scatter/07/README.md

-now with a new dataset, to find just how reusable this chart actually is

----

-a reusable chart iteration where are dataset-specific things are specified in configuration and abstracted out of the code
+a reusable chart iteration, where are dataset-specific things are specified in configuration and abstracted out of the code

----
+--

 a roomscale scatterplot targeting the [HTC Vive](https://en.wikipedia.org/wiki/HTC_Vive)